jvaugha3038/Pi-in-the-Sky/README.md

 The plans changed quite frequently, as we found some designs better than others, or decided to scrap some ideas entirely, but I'll get into that in relevant sections.

 # `Coding`
-The main idea for our design was partially based on the fact that neither of us either excelled at code or wanted to be the one to write it all, so we made sure the code was almost entirely comprised of things we knew how to do.
+The main idea for our design was partially based on the fact that neither of us excelled at code nor wanted to be the one to write it all, so we made sure the code was almost entirely comprised of things we knew how to do.
 By that I mean that the project code is essentially an altered version of my code for a previous assignment.
 I'll go through it in chunks.

 ```python
 #type:ignore